Anthony-Maxwell1/FireSignal/README.md

 ## How do I host it?
 [Devs]

 Make sure you have `node.js` installed.
-Then, in a terminal run `npm start`.
+If you havn't already, run `npm install` in a terminal at the folder.
+Then, run `npm start`.
 You can then go to `localhost:3000`.